Posted Aug 09, 2012By

 PASADENA, Calif.
 (AP) — The Curiosity rover has returned another postcard from Mars — the first 360-degree color view from Gale Crater.
 Since landing Sunday night, NASA’s six-wheel rover has been sending home a trickle of pictures, beginning with grainy, black-and-white photos.
 It also beamed back a low-quality video showing the last few minutes of its descent to the surface.
 It recently raised its mast containing high-resolution and navigation cameras that have given scientists a better view of the landing site.
 Curiosity is on a two-year mission to study whether Gale ever had conditions favorable for microbial life.

-Mara Lavitt — New Haven Register April 13, 2014 New Haven The Episcopal Church of St. Paul and St. James in New H
+Mara Lavitt — New Haven Register July 24, 2014 New Haven McDonald’s restaurants in Connecticut and western